wp-plugins/db-cache-reloaded/readme.txt

 By default DB Cache Reloaded saves cached queries in `wp-content/tmp dir` (or another, if you changed value of `WP_CONTENT_DIR` constant).
 If you want to change this location, please define `DBCR_CACHE_DIR` constant in your `wp-config.php` file - it should point to existing directory.
 DB Cache Reloaded will use it instead of default location.

 == Changelog ==

+= 2.0 =
+* Merged changes introduced in WordPress 2.9 (make sure you upgrade DB Cache Reloaded to version 2.0 before upgrading WordPress to version 2.9 - earlier plugin versions are not compatible with WP 2.9!);
+* Marked plugin as compatible with WP 2.9;
+* Added Wrapper Mode - with it DB Cache Reloaded can work with some incompatible plugins, like WP Tuner;
+* Added Belorussian translation (thanks FatCow);
+* Fix: added missing .htaccess file;
+* Fix: remove created files if plugin cannot be activated successfully

 = 1.4.2 =
 * Marked as compatible with WP 2.8.5